oauth-xx/version_gem/README.md

 This gem has a very niche purpose, which is:

-1. providing introspection of a `Version` module based on a `Version::VERSION` constant string,
+1. providing introspection of a `Version` module based on a `VERSION` constant string within it,
-2. while not interfering with `gemspec` parsing where the `VERSION` string is traditionally used.
+2. while not interfering with `gemspec` parsing where the `VERSION` string is traditionally used,
+3. allowing 100% test coverage of Ruby code, including the `Version` module.

 If this isn't **precisely** your use case you may be better off looking at _[versionaire](https://www.alchemists.io/projects/versionaire)_, a wonderful, performant, well-maintained,